Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Budget to spend around ₩548,037 for two for a week in South Korea.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+This assumes you’re cooking some of the time and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around ₩61,500 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around ₩32,943 for two, with cheaper meals available (especially for lunch) for around ₩11,255 each.

 Assuming that you’ll be eating out some of the time, budget at least ₩100,363 a week for groceries.
-If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ₩2,301 for a 500ml bottle and good bottle of wine is around ₩25,778, although you can always find cheaper options in the supermarket.
+If you enjoy a few drinks, you’ll need to increase this amount – beer costs around ₩2,301 for a 500ml bottle and good bottle of wine is around ₩25,778, from a shop, although there are cheaper options available.
 Milk typically costs around ₩2,358 for a two-litre bottle and you can expect to pay around ₩4,846 for a cappuccino from a local café.

 Getting around South Korea is easiest with a train.
 Transport costs fluctuate depending how much you travel, but budgeting around ₩155,000 for two per week is a good starting point.
 This should allow you to take a couple of intercity train routes.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.

 Inter-city trains connect major cities in Korea, and it's possible to be almost anywhere in the country within a few hours.
 Fares do depend on the class of ticket you book, so if you're planning to do a few day trips travelling first class, you may want to budget a bit more.